moondance-labs/tanssi-docs/builders/tanssi-network/dancebox.md

 ## Introduction

-Dancebox is the first public Tanssi TestNet, allowing teams to onboard and get their appchains up and running in minutes.
+Dancebox is the first public Tanssi TestNet and is designed to streamline the deployment of appchains.
+It allows teams to swiftly onboard and launch their appchains within minutes, providing a robust environment for testing and development.

-To get an appchain deployed through Tanssi, after [getting the required tokens](#get-testnet-tokens), just follow the [registration steps in the Dapp](/builders/deploy/dapp/){target=\_blank}.
+This quick reference page offers all the essentials you need to get started on Dancebox.

-## Get TestNet Tokens {: #get-testnet-tokens }
+## TestNet Tokens {: #testnet-tokens }

+DANCE tokens serve as the native currency within the Dancebox Network.
+To initiate the deployment of an appchain on Dancebox, you'll need to obtain DANCE tokens.
+Follow these steps:

+1. Visit the [Tanssi Network](https://www.tanssi.network/claim-dance-tokens){target=\_blank} website
-You can request DANCE tokens by completing a [form on the Tanssi network website](https://www.tanssi.network/claim-dance-tokens){target=\_blank} and providing basic information and your Substrate-based address.
-Within one business day, you'll receive DANCE tokens for testing.
+2. Complete the form by providing basic information and your Substrate-based address
+3. Within one business day of submitting the form, you'll receive DANCE tokens for testing

 !!! note
     DANCE tokens have no value.
 Please don't submit unnecessary requests.